The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

-\texttt{nounibar} requests not to plot bars on the axes. \texttt{space(0.1)} leaves some space between the connectors.
+As before, the grayscale version of this Figure can be created by replacing \texttt{colorlist(blue\%30)} with \texttt{colorlist(gs8)}. \texttt{nounibar} requests not to plot univariate bars on the axes. \texttt{space(0.1)} leaves some space between the connectors.
 We specified \texttt{nolabel} because the same label applies for all variables.
-Instead, we added the labels by hand using Stata's \texttt{text} option which is passed through to the plotting command.
+Instead, we added the labels by hand using Stata's \texttt{text} option which is passed through to the plotting command. \texttt{minbar(20)} requests that each connector has a minimum thickness (the minimum thickness is specified in terms of the number of respondents it represents, here 20 respondents).
 The x-coordinate for the text is always $1$ because the text is for the first x-variable and the first x-variable has the x-coordinate $1$.
 The y-coordinates are spaced between 0 and 100; the exact values are determined by trial and error.
-(Temporary optional arguments such as \texttt{yline(10 20 30 40 50)} can help finding desired coordinates). \texttt{barwidth(3)} triples the width of the connecting bars.
+(Temporary optional arguments such as \texttt{yline(10 20 30 40 50)} can help finding desired coordinates). \texttt{barwidth(3)} triples the width of the connectors.
 We add some space on the left and right using Stata's \texttt{graphregion(margin())} option.
 This avoids that some text runs off the page.
 For variety, we specified a different color using a color intensity of 30\%.
 We did not reserve an area for missing values in this plot.